sass/sass-site/source/blog/036-sass-and-native-nesting.md

 [98% of the global browser market share]: https://github.com/sass/dart-sass#browser-compatibility

 More importantly, though, **native CSS nesting is subtly incompatible with Sass nesting**.
-This effects three different cases:
+This affects three different cases:

 1. Native CSS nesting implicitly wraps the parent selector in [`:is()`], while Sass copies its text into the resolved selector.
 That means that